LineageOS/lineage_wiki/_includes/templates/device_build.md

 ### What you'll need

 * A {{ device.vendor }} {{ device.name }}.
-* A relatively recent 64-bit computer (Linux, macOS, or Windows) with a reasonable amount of RAM and about 100 GB of free storage (more if you enable `ccache` or build for multiple devices).
-The less RAM you have, the longer the build will take (aim for 8 GB or more).
+* A relatively recent 64-bit computer (Linux, macOS, or Windows) with a reasonable amount of RAM and about 200 GB of free storage (more if you enable `ccache` or build for multiple devices).
+The less RAM you have, the longer the build will take.
+Aim for 16 GB RAM or more, enabling ZRAM can be helpful.
 Using SSDs results in considerably faster build times than traditional hard drives.
 * A USB cable compatible with the {{ device.vendor }} {{device.name}}.
 * A decent internet connection and reliable electricity. :)